AkimovLab/Project_NBRA-BL-NA-MD_SiNCs/README.md

 step2 - DFTB+ SCC calculation at each MD step - Here, we extract energies to be used in BL-NBRA-NAMD

-step3 - scripts for performing BL-NBRA-NAMD computations

-      - need to adjust the paths in the step3 files to the locaiton of step2 res folder
+step3 - scripts for performing BL-NBRA-NAMD computations.
+Also need to adjust the paths in the step3 files to the locaiton of step2 res folder

 F1  - Fluorine ligand with mass of 1 a.m.u